 Why Do So Many Mothers Experience Burnout?

 Many mothers experience burnout due to a combination of caring for a newborn, overwhelming responsibilities, societal pressures, and the emotional demands of parenting.
 Neverending duties often leave little room for personal time.
-Additionally, unrealistic expectations to maintain a perfect home and be the ideal parent can intensify stress.
+Unrealistic expectations to maintain a perfect home and be the ideal parent further intensify stress.
 The isolation that can accompany motherhood, particularly in the early years, further compounds this issue.

 Burnout is often compounded by the lack of shared responsibilities.
 Partners who are more involved in day-to-day parenting help reduce the pressure on moms.
 Encouraging open communication about needs and dividing tasks fairly can significantly alleviate burnout.